fiskaltrust/interface-doc/doc/general/function-structures/function-structures.md

 ##### Timestamps

-The journal function expects the timestamps to be [.NET Ticks](https://docs.microsoft.com/en-us/dotnet/api/system.datetime.ticks?view=net-5.0#remarks).
+The journal function expects the timestamps to be [.NET Ticks](https://docs.microsoft.com/en-us/dotnet/api/system.datetime.ticks?view=net-5.0#remarks)<!-- markdown-link-check-disable-line -->.

 The following conversion formulas can be used to convert between unix time and .NET Ticks: